Erasmus+ non-EU teaching programme (ICM)

 Partner Universities, toward which outgoing Ca' Foscari teachers mobility will be possible, are:

-- Project 2018-2020 (mobility during the academic year 2018-2019 and 2019-2020): University of Tirana (Albania), Yerevan State University (Armenia), Central Queensland University (Australia), Ganja State University (Azerbaijan), Azerbaijan University of Languages (Azerbaijan), Belarusian State University (Belarus), University of Sarajevo (Bosnia-Erzegovina), University of Ottawa (Canada), Institut National de la Recherche Scientifique (Canada), Soochow University (China), Hankook University of Foreign Studies (Korea), Bahir Dar University (Etiopia), Astrakhan State University (Russian Federation), Russian State University for the Humanities (Russian Federation), Ural Federal University (Russian Federation), Tbilisi State University (Georgia), Ilia State University (Georgia), Kobe University (Japan), University of Jordan (Jordan), Jawaharlal Nehru University (India), Universitas Indonesia (Indonesia), University of Teheran (Iran), Ben Gurion University of Negev (Israel), Bar-Ilan University (Israel), Al-Farabi Kazakh National University (Kazakhstan), University of Prishtina (Kosovo), University of Malaya (Malaya), Université Mohammed V de Rabat (Morocco), Université Moulay Ismail de Méknès (Morocco), National University of Mongolia (Mongolia), University of Crne Gore (Montenegro), Quaid-i-Azam University (Pakistan), University of Belgrade (Serbia), Université de Sousse (Tunisia), Petro Mohyla Black Sea State University (Ukraine), University of Oregon (USA), American University - Kogod Business School (USA), Hanoi University (Vietnam).
+- Project 2018-2021 (mobility during the academic year 2018-2019, 2019-2020 and 2020-2021): University of Tirana (Albania), Yerevan State University (Armenia), Ganja State University (Azerbaijan), Azerbaijan University of Languages (Azerbaijan), Belarusian State University (Belarus), University of Sarajevo (Bosnia-Erzegovina), University of Ottawa (Canada), Institut National de la Recherche Scientifique (Canada), Soochow University (China), Hankook University of Foreign Studies (Korea), Bahir Dar University (Etiopia), Astrakhan State University (Russian Federation), Russian State University for the Humanities (Russian Federation), Ural Federal University (Russian Federation), Tbilisi State University (Georgia), Ilia State University (Georgia), Kobe University (Japan), University of Jordan (Jordan), Jawaharlal Nehru University (India), Universitas Indonesia (Indonesia), University of Teheran (Iran), Ben Gurion University of Negev (Israel), Bar-Ilan University (Israel), Al-Farabi Kazakh National University (Kazakhstan), University of Prishtina (Kosovo), University of Malaya (Malaya), Université Mohammed V de Rabat (Morocco), Université Moulay Ismail de Méknès (Morocco), National University of Mongolia (Mongolia), University of Crne Gore (Montenegro), Quaid-i-Azam University (Pakistan), University of Belgrade (Serbia), Université de Sousse (Tunisia), Petro Mohyla Black Sea State University (Ukraine), University of Oregon (USA), American University - Kogod Business School (USA), Hanoi University (Vietnam).

 Number of places and eligible study areas will be different for every country project and will be specified within the call.